9fots/fruitsofthespirit/_posts/2014-006-06-manifest-according-to-belief.markdown

 categories: Belief
 permalink: manifest-according-to-belief.html
 ---
-I struggled with pricniples of Law of Attraction and The Secret mainly because I always associated believing with being healed of my severe hearing loss.
+I struggled with principles of Law of Attraction and The Secret mainly because I always associated believing with being healed of my severe hearing loss.

 Also because of my belief system was rooted in Law itself, a stumbling block of huge proportions.